A Comprehensive Guide to Retiring in Charlotte, NC

 The Belk Theater and Knight Theater are two of Charlotte’s most popular destinations for performing arts.
 At these theaters, you’ll find shows by the Charlotte Ballet, Charlotte Symphony, Opera Carolina and many other local and national performers.
 And don’t forget to grab your tickets whenever a famous Broadway show comes to town, like Hamilton did in 2018!

 Whether you like rock, pop, country, hip-hop or jazz, you’ll find it here.
 As a large city, there is never a shortage of big-name artists coming to town.
 Popular venues include the Fillmore, PNC Music Pavilion and the Spectrum Center.
-Check out Live Nation to view a list of upcoming concerts in Charlotte.
+Check out Bandsintown to view a list of upcoming concerts in Charlotte.

 Do you love live sporting events?
 Or is grilling out at a tailgate more your thing.
 Do you enjoy watching games at sports bars?
 Or is the best seat in the house in the comfort of your own living room.